 \section{Model Training Results}

-The samples in Injection Set $\mathcal{I}$ were trained for knowledge injection.
-After training, the number of correctly answered questions in Injection Set $\mathcal{I}$ was employed to evaluate learning, while the number of incorrectly answered questions in Mastered Set $\mathcal{M}$ was employed to evaluate forgetting.
+The samples in Injection Set $\mathcal{I}$ are trained for knowledge injection.
+After training, the number of correctly answered questions in Injection Set $\mathcal{I}$ is employed to evaluate learning, while the number of incorrectly answered questions in Mastered Set $\mathcal{M}$ is employed to evaluate forgetting.
 The results in Table.~\ref{tab:learning_forgetting_details} indicates that serious catastrophic forgetting happens during knowledge injection.